 Each of the Microsoft programs includes some basic clipboard options which incorporate the Cut, Copy and Paste functions.
 Generally users are pretty familiar with these tools.
 What many users have not utilised is the fourth function in the group called Format Painter.

 Format Painter is a quick and easy way to copy the formatting from one location to another.
 I use this on a very regular basis and it replaces the need to format different pieces of text multiple times.
-I am often asked “why don’t you just create a style?” and whilst that is certainly an option, you may not want a style created for every single set of formatting which can be used within a document.

 In this example I use Format Painter within Microsoft Word, however, the process is the same in Excel and PowerPoint.
 You can even use Format Painter when creating email messages in Outlook.

 - Type in some sample text or open an existing document which you would like to experiment with, use Ctrl + F12 to launch the Open dialog box.

 - I’ve typed in a list of my favourite features of Word.

 - Now I will apply formatting to the first heading including font style, size, colour, bold, underline and centre the text on the page.

 - Now apply formatting to the second heading however use different formatting options and leave the text left aligned.

 - Now we will copy the formatting from the first two headings and apply them to the remaining headings.